How We Support You.

 It is common for partners to have differing levels of sexual desire/libido.
 We believe there is not an inherent right or wrong level of sexual desire, and often the discrepancy is exacerbated by lack of understanding of how sexual desire actually works.
 The goal of therapy is to develop increased understanding and develop a mutually satisfying and pleasurable sexual relationship that aligns as closely as possible with both partners.

-When societal norms conflict with sexual interests or fantasies, intense anxiety and shame can arise.
-Our work in this area involves identifying whether the thought/fantasy is the issue, or is it that the thought/fantasy exists in a culture that stigmatizes potentially healthy and pleasurable behaviors.
+Many people have kinks or fantasies that fall outside of what society considers “typical” and that can come with intense shame and anxiety.
+Our work in this area involves identifying whether the thought/fantasy is the issue, or whether the thought/fantasy just exists in a culture that stigmatizes potentially healthy and pleasurable behaviors.

 At this time we do not provide evaluations or therapy for individuals involved in the legal system for problematic/illegal sexual behavior.